custom-components/ble_monitor/info.md

 [1] Sensors like the `MCCQ02HL` and `WX08ZM` are currently discovered as `sensor` with `on/off` state.
 We are looking into the possibility to convert these to `binary_sensors`, which they actually are, with the correct state (e.g. `open/closed` for opening binary sensors).
 This will take some time, as we have to rewrite a large part of the code.
 In the meantime, you can use a [template binary sensor](https://www.home-assistant.io/integrations/binary_sensor.template/) if you want to let it act as binary sensor.

 [2] `MCCGQ02HL` sensors send messages only at the moment of an event occurrence, it does not notify about its state periodically.
-There is information about the battery, but very rarely (possibly only with actual level change?).
+Battery level is only send once in approximately 24 hours.

 # Upgrading from 0.7.x [BREAKING CHANGES]